 The observership is a specific exchange program in which the observer accompanies the medical staff through their daily hospital routine, sharing experiences with doctors, residents, staff and students.
 This program is not for academic credit.

 - Observation of the clinical care of patients

 - Participation in lectures, grand round and other related events

 - No privileges are granted to participate in the clinical treatment of patients to assist in any medical procedures, test or surgeries

 It is the policy of the Public Health Trust to accept physicians or resident physicians desiring to participate as an observer/rotator at Jackson Health System facilities.
 All requests for observer/rotators must be reviewed and approved by Risk Management.

 Length of program

-Observerships may last up to 4 weeks (1 month), longer with written approval by the department.
+Observerships may last up to four weeks (one month), longer with written approval by the department.

 The individual desiring to participate must provide the Office of Physician Services all required documentation as set forth in this policy in order to be considered for a rotation or observership.
 Jackson Health System will not provide professional liability coverage for any resident for an outside institution.
 If the home institution will not provide the coverage, then they will be classified as observer status only.
 An observer is a health care professional or student who will not provide patient care or have direct patient contact.
 Observers differ from students in an academic program in that the observership is not an educational requirement of any academic program (see administrative policy 389 for students).